-The first, var (short for "variable"), is the way bindings were declared in pre-2015 JavaScript.
+The first of these, var (short for "variable"), is the way bindings were declared in pre-2015 JavaScript, when let didn't exist yet.
 I'll get back to the precise way it differs from let in the next chapter.
-For now, remember that it mostly does the same thing, but we'll rarely use it in this book because it has some confusing properties.
+For now, remember that it mostly does the same thing, but we'll rarely use it in this book because it behaves oddly in some situations.

 The word const stands for constant.
 It defines a constant binding, which points at the same value for as long as it lives.
-This is useful for bindings that give a name to a value so that you can easily refer to it later.
+This is useful for bindings that just give a name to a value so that you can easily refer to it later.